Lgueg28/ai3202/Assignment3/README.md

 I figured that because euclidian is a straightline estimate and we can use diagonal moves euclidian would be an interesting change to the heuristic.
 The fact that it gives a direct estimate also made me believe that it would give a better result.
 It did give me slightly different answers which you will see in the section below.
 I was a little unsure as to whether I should multiply c from above by 10 or 14 above to due to what i described in the first sentence, but i did mess around with it and left it at 10.

 ### Results
+#### Format
+Node --> [7, 0] is the start, so it is in the both left. if you are looking at a matrix it is the cell in the 8th row in the 1st column

 #### World1.txt
 ###### Manhattan
 ```